 All money owed to each group must be settled in full before any funds from the converted resources can be made available to the next group.
 If complete payment to unsecured creditors is not feasible, they will be given a proportional portion of the liquidated assets, and the remaining categories will receive nothing.

 How do you liquidate a business asset?

 It is not uncommon for the sale of business assets to occur prior to liquidation.
-This happens when directors are in fear of trading insolvent.
+This happens when directors are at risk of trading insolvent.
 In response, they will sell company assets to get an injection of cash flow that can be used to pay any outstanding debts.
 The following must be given great attention in these circumstances:

 - Selling company assets is perfectly legal provided directors comply with legislation.
 This is especially the case when assets are being sold to a related party.